aayushsingla/Task3_MIDAS/Readme.md

 **Note**: Lemmatization and stemming was also an possibility but was not done.

+#### Preprocessing our data for LSTM's and CNN's
+- we tokenized words using Keras preprocessing and use word2ec to convert them into vectors for our model
+- we created embedding for our complete vocab using word2vec for our embedding layers in LSTM and CNN
+- we encoded y labels using one hot encoding

 ## Text to vector representation and training
 ----